coven913/template.ansible-role/README.md

 4. Remove all not commented lines in `./CODEOWNERS`
 5. change the version in `./.release-please-manifest.json` to `0.0.0`

+Additionally, remove all files not required in your role.

 ## versioning
 This repository includes a [release-please](https://github.com/googleapis/release-please-action) configuration that versions an ansible role repository as per internal versioning conventions (documentation will follow).